DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Method: Diffusion Inpainting with Semantic Keyframes and Constrained Optimization

 The distance function $D^{\text{key}}$ and $\gamma_i$ are application-dependent.
 In our experiments, we set $D^{\text{key}}$ as the L-2 norm distance function and $q_{i-1}^{\text{unknown}}$ is Gaussian distribution.
 As such, we can simplify general constrained inpainting to the convex optimization problem,

-where superscript $[k]$ denotes the $k_{\text{th}}$ element of the vector. $d$ denotes the dimension of the actions. $\gamma_i^{\prime}$ is the normalized constraint based on $\gamma_i$ and the covariance matrix (see the online \href{https://disco2025.github.io/}{appendix} for details).
+where superscript $[k]$ denotes the $k_{\text{th}}$ element of the vector. $d$ denotes the dimension of the actions. $\gamma_i^{\prime}$ is the normalized constraint based on $\gamma_i$ and the covariance matrix (see the Appendix for detailed ablation study of $\gamma_i$).